-Sean Shibe earns a scond entry here with his newly released album “Profesión”.
+Sean Shibe has released a new album “Profesión”.
 The album derives its name from Barrios's "Profesion de fe" (profession of faith), a poetic, mythological text praising the divine power of music, often used as a preface to his concerts.

 The music is South American - Barrios’ La Catedral and Julia Florida, the 12 Villa-Lobos etudes and finally Ginastera’s Guitar Sonata.